-35 Clause 29 of the Code should specify that a credit facility is unenforceable against a person who is accepted as a co-debtor but who, the signatory bank should have known, was not receiving a substantial benefit under the credit facility.
-In the case of a credit facility for the purpose of a small business, the clause 29 obligation should only apply to a credit facility below \$5 million.
-36 Clause 30 of the Code should include a new provision committing signatory banks to act upon instructions from a joint account holder either: to amend the account operating instructions to "two to operate"; or • to place a hold on the account.
-A footnote to the provision should refer to the ABA Industry Guideline Financial Abuse and Family and Domestic Violence , November 2016 for more explanation.
-Guar antors 37 Clause 31 of the Code should be should be redrafted to deal separately with: • guarantors of credit to an individual other than a sole trader; and guarantors of a credit facility below the specified monetary threshold provided for a small business purpose.
-38 A signatory bank should be obliged to provide a guarantor with the signatory bank's assessment that credit is "not unsuitable" for the debtor, where the signatory bank is required by National Consumer Credit Protection Act 2009 to prepare this.
-39 The Code should be amended to prohibit signatory banks from signing a guarantor, who has not been legally advised, until at least the third day after the provision of all required information to the guarantor.
-This provision should also apply to a guarantor of a small business credit facility below \$5 million with an exception at the election of a sole director guarantor, a trustee guarantor or a commercial asset financing guarantor.
-40 Before an existing guarantee is extended to cover a new credit contract, the Code should require the signatory bank to provide the guarantor with any relevant updated information available to the signatory bank as to the current financial situation of the debtor.
-This provision should only apply to a guarantor of a small business credit facility below \$5 million with an exception for a sole director guarantor who has chosen not to receive this information, a trustee guarantor or a commercial asset financing guarantor.
+35 Clause 29 of the Code should specify that a credit facility is unenforceable again a person who is accepted as a co-debtor but who, the signatory bank should ha known, was not receiving a substantial benefit under the credit facility.
+In the ca of a credit facility for the purpose of a small business, the clause 29 obligation should only apply to a credit facility below \$5 million.
+36 Clause 30 of the Code should include a new provision committing signatory bar to act upon instructions from a joint account holder either: • to amend the account operating instructions to "two to operate"; or • to place a hold on the account.
+A footnote to the provision should refer to the ABA Industry Guideline Finance Abuse and Family and Domestic Violence , November 2016 for more explanation Guara antors 37 Clause 31 of the Code should be should be redrafted to deal separately with: • guarantors of credit to an individual other than a sole trader; and guarantors of a credit facility below the specified monetary threshold provided for a small business purpose.
+38 A signatory bank should be obliged to provide a guarantor with the signato bank's assessment that credit is "not unsuitable" for the debtor, where t signatory bank is required by National Consumer Credit Protection Act 2009 prepare this.
+39 The Code should be amended to prohibit signatory banks from signing guarantor, who has not been legally advised, until at least the third day after t provision of all required information to the guarantor.
+This provision should also apply to a guarantor of a small business credit facil below \$5 million with an exception at the election of a sole director guarantor trustee guarantor or a commercial asset financing guarantor.
+40 Before an existing guarantee is extended to cover a new credit contract, the Co- should require the signatory bank to provide the guarantor with any releva updated information available to the signatory bank as to the current financ situation of the debtor.
+This provision should only apply to a guarantor of a small business credit facil below \$5 million with an exception for a sole director guarantor who has chos not to receive this information, a trustee guarantor or a commercial asset financi guarantor.